 Fire Safety Requirements for New Developments

-New development shall be required to incorporatesupply, adequate emergency water flow, fire resistant design and materials, and evacuation routes.
+New development shall be required to incorporate and identify the location of the anticipated water supply, adequate emergency water flow, fire resistant design and materials, and evacuation routes.

 Emergency Vehicle Accessibility

 New development shall be accessible to emergency vehicles and shall not impede the ability of service providers to provide adequate emergency response.